evanlenz/docca/example_visualized/README.md

 in build/xml-pages.xml.
 This, in turn, is used by assemble-quickbook.sh (automatically invoked by run-all.sh), to pull all of the reference pages (rendered as QuickBook) together into reference.qbk.
-If you want to include previously-built reference pages into reference.qbk even after switching to a different partial build (by editing your custom index.xml), you can do this by also supplying a custom xml-pages.xml file in the example_visualized directory (e.g. the result of a full build from earlier, at build/xml-pages.xml).
+If you want to include previously-built reference pages into reference.qbk even after switching to a different partial build (by editing your custom-index.xml), you can do this by also supplying a custom xml-pages.xml file in the example_visualized directory (e.g. the result of a full build from earlier, at build/xml-pages.xml).
 The assemble-quickbook.sh script will overwrite build/xml-pages.xml with your modified xml-pages.xml, using it as input instead.
-(Unlike index.xml, xml-pages.xml gets regenerated every time you run run-all.sh.)
+(Unlike build/index.xml, build/xml-pages.xml gets regenerated every time you run run-all.sh.)
 The purpose of doing this would be, for example, to always get a full build of the HTML docs (for example, to test links between all the pages) without having to rebuild the QuickBook (and XSLT visualizations) for all the reference pages every time.

 However, if you want the fastest build possible (to repeatedly render just a subset of the reference pages), you're best off not using a custom xml-pages.xml file.
-Just whittling down index.xml to a small subset will give you the fastest build.
+Just whittling down custom-index.xml to a small subset will give you the fastest build.

 # Running a build without visualizations (one master script)